eric-tang40/messagingApp/README.md

 2. Navigate to python_backend/
    - Run `cd python_backend/`
+   - Remain in this directory.
+ALL terminal commands in this guide are run from this directory.

 3. Configure the Python Module and Create a Virtual Environment
    - Note: Do not reuse an already existing virtual environment.